Minnesota Hourly Paycheck Calculator

 Are bonuses and commissions taxed differently?

-Can the calculator project annual take-home from my hourly rate?
+Can the calculator project annual take-home?

 Yes.
-Multiply typical weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with your pay frequency and deductions to see an approximate annual net total.
+Multiply weekly hours by 52, add expected overtime/tips/bonuses, and run estimate with pay frequency and deductions.

 State Salary Employee Calculators